bartekpacia/garden/posts/post-2.md

 ### Changing GPS coordinates

-There's a `AVD.conf` file in `~/.android/avd/Pixel_7_API_33.avd`which by default contains the GPS coordinates.
-By default, they point to Google's HQ in California.
+There's a `AVD.conf` file in `~/.android/avd/Pixel_7_API_33.avd` which contains the emulator's GPS coordinates.
+By default, they point to Google's HQ in Mountain View, California.

 ```
 [perAvd]